How to choose a video card for a PC

 Low end video cards

 Intense competition exists between the two video card designers, AMD and NVIDIA, at most performance levels of video cards.
-We don't recommend either of their low end cards.
-It's better to save with integrated graphics which have now become really good if you're not a serious gamer or better to get a higher class of video card if you are.
+At the low end video card offerings from either of them we don't really recommend either of their cards.
+It's better to save with integrated graphics in the CPU which have now become really good if you're not a serious gamer or better to get a higher class of video card if you are.
+However some CPUs don't have integrated graphics, that's when you would have to look at a low end video card.

 Recommendations - mainstream video cards